Log in

 And seeing a chart like this of home prices going back several decades..

-I figured owning a home was a good way to build wealth.
+I figured buying a home was a good way to build wealth.

 Finding a loan officer didn't take long.

-And they helped me get a loan to buy my first tiny condo.
+And they helped me get a home loan to buy a tiny condo.

-It was stressful figuring things out for the first time.
+It was stressful figuring things out that first time.

-And moving out of my rental and into the tiny condo.
+Moving out of my small rental with the yellow walls and into the tiny condo..

-Hoping I didn't make any big mistakes along the way.
+Hoping I didn't make any big homebuyer mistakes along the way.

-But watching the value of that tiny condo go up $100,000 in the first two years..
+But watching the value of that tiny condo go up $100,000 in the first two years, shocked the heck out of me.

 "The best time to buy a home is always five years ago."